 Given that my thesis was at the intersection of the philosophy of mind and metaphysics, I benefited greatly from discussions with colleagues from both areas.
 Manchester has some of the most talented, sophisticated, yet modest philosophers I have ever met, members of staff and postgraduate students alike.
 I'm so grateful for having met them, for their help and for their unqualified support.
 Above all, I'm grateful for having seen what the practice of doing good philosophy - ambitious, yet modest, difficult, yet open to all, serious, yet really fun - is all about.
 There is no doubt that Manchester is a great place to do philosophy.

-After graduating from Manchester in 2013, I pursued further my research on sentiments as a postdoctoral fellow at the University of Geneva and am now a postdoctoral fellow at the University of Montreal, currently working on various projects in philosophy of mind and metaethics.
+After graduating from Manchester in 2013, I pursued further my research on sentiments as a postdoctoral fellow at the University of Geneva.
+I then became a postdoctoral fellow at the University of Montreal, working on various projects in philosophy of mind and metaethics.
+I am now an assistant professor ('Wissenschaftlicher Mitarbeiter') in philosophy at the University of Duisburg-Essen in Germany.